CartoDB/bigmetadata/docs/source/validation.rst

 If nothing is appearing in ``obs_meta``, chances are you are missing some
 metadata:

-Have you defined and executed a :ref:`tasks.util.TableTask` that links to your columns?
+Have you defined and executed a proper :ref:`tasks.util.TableTask`?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can check to see if these links exist by checking ``obs_column_table``: